 • A bachelor’s degree or its equivalent

-• Three years of ministry in the Catholic Church among Hispanics/Latin@s
+• Previous experience in ministry in the Catholic Church among Hispanics/Latin@s

 • Sincere commitment to accomplish his/her studies and to serve the Catholic Church as a lay minister

-• Able to minister in, or on behalf of, the Archdiocese of Chicago for three years following graduation
+Full-tuition scholarships are available applicants living in the Archdiocese of Chicago.
+Applicants from the Archdiocese commit to minister in, or on behalf of, the Archdiocese of Chicago for three years following graduation.

 Saint Óscar Arnulfo Romero y Galdámez (15 August 1917 – 24 March 1980) was a prelate of the Catholic Church in El Salvador who served as the fourth Archbishop of San Salvador.
 He spoke out against poverty, social injustice, assassinations, and torture amid a growing war between leftist rebels and government and right-wing forces.
 In 1980, Romero was assassinated while celebrating Mass in the chapel of the Hospital of Divine Providence.
 Though no one was ever convicted for the crime, investigations by the UN-created Truth Commission for El Salvador concluded that the extreme right-wing politician, founder of ARENA and death squad leader Roberto D’Aubuisson had given the order.